Quansight/Quansight-website/apps/consulting/posts/announcing-qhub.md

 Allowing end-users to build custom ad-hoc environments in the cloud is a hard problem and Quansight has solved it through the creation of two new open-source packages, Conda-Store and Conda-Docker.
 We will describe these packages in more detail in a future blog post.
 QHub’s integration with these packages allows for both pre-built controlled environments as well as ad-hoc user created environments that are fully integrated with both JupyterLab as well as the autoscaling Dask compute clusters.

-Integrated Video Conferencing
+## Integrated Video Conferencing

-Jitsi is an open-source video-conferencing platform that supports standard features of video-conferencing applications (e.g., screen-sharing, chat, group-view, password protection, etc.) as well as providing an end-to-end encrypted self-hosting solution for those who need it.
-Thanks to the Jupyter Video Chat (JVC) extension, it is possible to embed a Jitsi instance within a pane of a JupyterLab session.
+[Jitsi][jitsi site] is an open-source video-conferencing platform that supports standard features of video-conferencing applications (e.g., screen-sharing, chat, group-view, password protection, etc.) as well as providing an end-to-end encrypted self-hosting solution for those who need it.
+Thanks to the [Jupyter Video Chat (JVC) extension][jupyter video chat repo], it is possible to embed a Jitsi instance within a pane of a JupyterLab session.
 The ability to manage an open-source video-conferencing tool within JupyterLab—along with a terminal, notebook, file browser and other conveniences—is remarkably useful for remote pair-programming and also for teaching or training remotely.

 ![](/posts/announcing-qhub/qhub-img-6.png)

 _Using the Jupyter Video Chat plug-in within a JupyterLab session_

-An Open Source Technology Stack
+## An Open Source Technology Stack

 At its core QHub can be thought of as a JupyterHub Distribution that integrates the following existing open-source libraries:

-Terraform, a tool for building, changing, and versioning infrastructure
+- [Terraform][terraform site], a tool for building, changing, and versioning infrastructure

-Kubernetes, a cloud-agnostic and open source orchestration system
+- [Kubernetes][kubernetes documentation], a cloud-agnostic and open source orchestration system

-Helm, a package manager for Kubernetes
+- [Helm][helm site], a package manager for Kubernetes

-JupyterHub, a shareable compute platform for data science
+- [JupyterHub][jupyterhub site], a shareable compute platform for data science

-JupyterLab, a web-based interactive development environment for Jupyter notebooks
+- [JupyterLab][jupyterlab documentation], a web-based interactive development environment for Jupyter notebooks

-Dask, a scalable and flexible library for parallel computing in Python
+- [Dask][dask documentation], a scalable and flexible library for parallel computing in Python

-Dask-Gateway, a secure, multi-tenant server for managing Dask clusters
+- [Dask-Gateway][dask gateway documentation], a secure, multi-tenant server for managing Dask clusters

-GitHub Actions, a tool to automate, customize, and execute your software development workflows in your GitHub repository,
+- [GitHub Actions][github actions documentation], a tool to automate, customize, and execute your software development workflows in your GitHub repository,

-KubeSSH, a tool that brings the familiar SSH experience and remote development to QHub.
+- [KubeSSH][kubessh repo], a tool that brings the familiar SSH experience and remote development to QHub.

-Jupyter-Videochat, a Jupyter extension for integrated video chat within the platform
+- [Jupyter-Videochat][jupyter video chat repo], a Jupyter extension for integrated video chat within the platform

-Conda-store, a tool for declaratively building Conda environments by watching a directory of environment.yaml files.
+- [Conda-store][conda-store repo], a tool for declaratively building Conda environments by watching a directory of environment.yaml files.

-Conda-docker, a tool to associate declarative environments with docker images.
+- [Conda-docker][conda-docker repo], a tool to associate declarative environments with docker images.
 In addition, this tool does not require docker to build images.

 This means there is no vendor lock-in, no licensing costs, and no premium to pay over the base infrastructure costs.
 (Conda-Store and Conda-Docker are new libraries created by Quansight, whereas KubeSSH received numerous contributions.)